North Fort Myers, Florida: Geography

-North Fort Myers is located in northern Lee County at (26.7029, -81.8844), northwest across the Caloosahatchee River from Fort Myers proper.
+North Fort Myers is located in northern Lee County northwest across the Caloosahatchee River from Fort Myers proper.
 It is bordered to the west by the city of Cape Coral and to the north by Charlotte County.

 Interstate 75 runs through North Fort Myers, with access from Exit 143 (Florida State Road 78).
 I-75 leads northwest 67 mi to the Sarasota area and south 38 mi to the Naples area, while SR-78 leads east 34 mi to LaBelle and west 16 mi to Pine Island Center.
 U.S. Route 41 (North Tamiami Trail) passes through the center of North Fort Myers, leading southeast across the Caloosahatchee Bridge into the center of Fort Myers and northwest 24 mi to Port Charlotte.

 According to the United States Census Bureau, the North Fort Myers CDP has a total area of 140.9 km2, of which 131.1 km2 are land and 9.8 km2, or 6.97%, are water.